SoftwareAG/webmethods-suite-logfile-archiver/README.md

   - Default location (`$WEBMETHODS_HOME/tools/operations`): `ant install`
   - Custom installation directory: `ant -Dinstall.dir=<CUSTOM_INSTALL_DIR> install`

+Currently for Windows systems only, there is also a batch file ([install.bat](install.bat)) to perform the installation.

+- If you used the default location (`c:\SoftwareAG`) or have set the environment variable `WEBMETHODS_HOME` to point to your installation you simply run it

+  >``install.bat``

+- Otherwise you must specify the location of the webMethods installation as a parameter

+  >``install.bat WEBMETHODS_INSTALLATION``

 ## Usage

 The script files' (`run_log-archive.bat` and `run_log-archive.sh`) logic is such that on a normal system no further setup work is required.
 But on systems where a more elaborate configuration exists, those specifics are taken into account.
 Therefore the following environment variables are used (if they are all defined, the archiver files can be stored anywhere):